-04 Jan How Milk Thistle could benefit your health
+04 Jan How Milk Thistle could benefit your digestion

-It’s another New Year.
-After all the generous portions of rich food – and perhaps plenty of wine or beer to wash it down – you may be ready to focus on detoxing for the New Year to help your health.
-As well as leaving us with an upset stomach, a sore head or feeling bloated and heavier than usual, over-indulgence in food or alcohol can take its toll on your liver, which is a rather sobering thought.
-But happily a detox, with the help of Milk Thistle herb, could be the way to get back on track.
+As well as leaving us with an upset stomach, a sore head or feeling bloated and heavier than usual, over-indulgence in food or alcohol can take its toll on your digestive system – but happily, Milk Thistle herb could be the way to get back on track.

-Use Milk Thistle as part of your detox
+Use Milk Thistle to help your digestive system

 There are steps you can take to help detox your system by following our six simple tips – and have some traditional herbal Milk Thistle on hand to help you get the New Year off to a sparkling start!